merenlab/anvio/README.md

     git clone https://github.com/meren/PaPi.git

-Then go into the PaPi directory, and type this:
+Then go into the PaPi directory, and then run the installation:

+	cd PaPi
 	sudo python setup.py install

 If you want to update your installation, you are going to need to run these commands from within the PaPi directory: